yellkrishna/junior-investment-analyst-agent/README.md

 ### 2\.
 Access the Application

 After running the above command, Streamlit will provide a local URL (usually `http://localhost:8501/`).
 Open this URL in your web browser to access the application.
+Please be patient, it takes a minute for the application to load.

 Usage
 -----